 The profiles of single pulses from J1913$+$1330, as shown in Figure~\ref{f_micro}, exhibit significant variations.
 During certain active periods, we detected only single-peak pulses with $W_{\rm ef}$ ranging from 0.15 to 3.63\,ms. The effective time resolution of our observations could be estimated by~\cite{Cordes03}:

-where $w_{\rm DM}$ represents the dispersion smearing ($\sim$ $53-177\,\mu$s at frequency of $1000-1500$\,MHz), $w_{\Delta \rm DM}$ accounts for the dedispersion error (negligible in our observation), $w_{\rm sample} = 49.153\,\mu$s is the sample time, and $w_{\rm scatt}$ represents the scattering smearing ($\sim 14-82\,\mu$s at frequency of $1000-1500$\,MHz).
+where $w_{\rm DM}$ represents the dispersion smearing ($\sim$ $53-177\,\mu$s at frequency of $1000-1500$\,MHz), $w_{\Delta \rm DM}$ accounts for the dedispersion error (negligible in our observation), $w_{\rm sample} = 49.153\,\mu$s is the sample time, and $w_{\rm scatt}$ represents the scattering smearing ($\sim 14-82\,\mu$s at frequency of $1000-1500$\,MHz~\footnote{The scattering smearing values were estimated using the empirical fit suggested in Equation (6) of~\cite{Cordes03}.}).
 Our observation has an effective time resolution ranging from approximately 73 to 201\,$\mu$s for frequencies from 1.0 to 1.5\,GHz.
 It is worth noting that the width of the narrowest burst we detected is similar to the effective time resolution of our observation, indicating the possible existence of even narrower pulses from this source.
 More than 95\% of the detected pulses exhibit diverse microstructures, limited only by our effective time resolution.
 In approximately 10\% of these pulses, multiple distinct individual pulses can be distinguished.
 The largest effective width of the pulses we detected is 17.29\,ms.